adembudak/vim-doctor/README.md

 ### Building Vim from source code

 If you're using an Unix based operating system, Vi or Vim is probably preinstalled.
-But You might need some of the features that not enabled by default.
+But you might need some of the features that not enabled by default.
 To enable them, you might need to build Vim from its source code.

-Which features enabled by default is changing by distro, check out with:
+Which features enabled by default is changing by distro, check with:
 `:version`

 Get the vim source from [releases page](https://github.com/vim/vim/releases) or fetch repo with Git:

 `$ git clone --depth=1 https://github.com/vim/vim.git && cd vim`

-1.  *configure* step is the phrase you'll choose which features to enable:
+1.  *configure* step is the where you'll choose which features to enable, play with it until you get things you want:

 `$ ./configure --help`